 2. Improve your site navigation

 Don’t just focus on images, text and colours.
 Pay attention to how easy or difficult it is to browse through your online store.
 Don’t play a game of Hide ‘n’ Seek with your customers.
 Make sure the presentation of your products and services piques their interest.
-Just check out the “New Arrivals” section of H&M website, and you’ll know what we mean:
+Just check out the “New Arrivals” section of H&M website.

 3. Think of a swanky tagline or USP